Challengers back at Supreme Court hoping to block latest travel ban

 - So far, in two separate challenges, the ban has been partially blocked

-Washington (CNN)Challengers to the third version of President Donald Trump's travel ban will ask the Supreme Court on Tuesday to decline a request from the government to allow the entire ban to go into effect pending appeal.
+Washington (CNN)Challengers to the third version of President Donald Trump's travel ban asked the Supreme Court on Tuesday to decline a request from the government to allow the entire ban to go into effect pending appeal.

+"The President's third travel ban, like his first and his second, is irreconcilable with the immigration laws and the Constitution," Neal Katyal, a lawyer for the state of Hawaii, argued in court papers.

 Travel ban 3.0, issued on September 24, places varying levels of restrictions on foreign nationals from eight countries: Chad, Iran, Libya, North Korea, Syria, Venezuela, Somalia and Yemen.